joakimk/minimapper/README.md

 I won't implement anything that isn't actually used.
 But here are some ideas for things that might make it into minimapper someday if there is a need for it.

 * Provide a hook to convert attributes between entities and the backing models (when your entity attributes and db-schema isn't a one-to-one match).
+* Copy validation errors back from the mapper to the entity (for example if you do uniqueness validation in a backing ActiveRecord-model).

 ## Credits and license